AndrewJoji/Approximate-Temporal-Reasoning-in-Belief-Networks/README.md

 The analysis is carried out in multiple stages:

-Rejection Sampling Visualization: The first task is to visualize the convergence of the rejection sampling method.
+**Rejection Sampling Visualization**: The first task is to visualize the convergence of the rejection sampling method.
 A dataset containing 100,000 generated samples indicates whether each sample is accepted or rejected, and if accepted, whether the event r is true or false.
 The visualization plots the cumulative probability estimate of P(r|s,w) as a function of the number of accepted samples, using a logarithmic scale for the x-axis to emphasize behavior at smaller sample sizes.

-Confidence Interval Estimation: Using Hoeffding's inequality, a tight bound is derived to estimate the confidence interval around the sample-based probability approximation.
+**Confidence Interval Estimation**: Using Hoeffding's inequality, a tight bound is derived to estimate the confidence interval around the sample-based probability approximation.
 The value of this bound, ε, guarantees that the probability of the sample estimate deviating from the true probability by more than ε is less than 5%.

-Augmented Visualization: The original plot is augmented with confidence bounds, providing a visual representation of the uncertainty associated with the probability estimate.
+**Augmented Visualization**: The original plot is augmented with confidence bounds, providing a visual representation of the uncertainty associated with the probability estimate.
 These bounds are computed dynamically from the cumulative accepted samples.

-Likelihood Weighting Analysis: A separate dataset for likelihood weighting contains 100,000 weighted samples.
+**Likelihood Weighting Analysis**: A separate dataset for likelihood weighting contains 100,000 weighted samples.
 An equivalent analysis is performed, and the results are visualized in a similar manner, incorporating the sample weights into the probability estimate.

 **Code Implementation**